secretstartups/handbook/customer-success/product-usage-data/use-case-adoption/index.html.md

 description: "How we measure a customer's adoption for general GitLab and different use cases"
 ---

 To drive use case enablement and expansion with customers, we need to define exactly what it means to adopt a use case at GitLab.
 These health measures will appear in the **Product Usage** scorecard section in Gainsight.
+For more, see the [Product Usage Data handbook page](/product-usage-data/using-product-usage-data-in-gainsight/).

 ## User Engagement